n1ghtf4l1/vigilant-fortnight/README.md

 ## How to Use

-Clone this repository, download the competition [datasets](https://huggingface.co/datasets/anubhavde/trojan-detection/blob/main/tdc_datasets.zip) from my HuggingFace repository and unzip adjacent to the repository.
+**Clone this repository, download the competition [datasets](https://huggingface.co/datasets/anubhavde/trojan-detection/blob/main/tdc_datasets.zip) from my HuggingFace repository and unzip adjacent to the repository**.
 Ensure that Jupyter version is up-to-date (fairly recent).
 To avoid errors with model incompatibility, please use PyTorch version 1.11.0.
 Run one of the example notebooks or start building your own submission.